celo-org/docs/docs/learn/celo-summary.md

 ## Multi-Asset

-Celo is turning crypto into usable money with a multi-asset system: a utility, governance, and staking asset (CELO) and a growing family of stablecoins named for the currencies they algorithmically follow (e.g., cUSD, cEUR, cREAL).
+Celo is turning crypto into usable money with a multi-asset system: a utility, governance, and staking asset (CELO) and a growing family of Mento stablecoins named for the currencies they algorithmically follow (e.g., cUSD, cEUR, cREAL).

 ## EVM-Compatible